gabwithcli/ddd-kit/packages/ddd-kit/docs/00-OVERVIEW.md

 Welcome, colleague.
 You've found `@acme/ddd-kit`, a small collection of tools designed to distill the core patterns of **Domain-Driven Design** into a pragmatic toolkit.

-This isn't a framework that will lock you in_ think of it as a set of sharp knives for the specific job of taming complex business logic.
+This isn't a framework that will lock you in: think of it as a set of sharp knives for the specific job of taming complex business logic.

 ### Philosophy

-In our small teams, we can't afford accidental complexity.
-We need code that is a direct conversation with our business experts.
-This kit is built on a few core beliefs:
+In our small teams we can't afford accidental complexity, and the code we create should directly model the business domain.

+For these reasons, this kit is built on a few core beliefs:

 1.  **The Domain is King**: Your business rules are the most valuable asset.
 The code should read like a clear statement of those rules.
 We put them inside **Aggregate Roots**, which act as protective bubbles for our logic.
 2.  **Clear Boundaries**: A request should do one thing and one thing only.
 We use the **Command** pattern to create a clear entry point for every business operation.
 The `CommandHandler` orchestrates the simple, predictable dance: **load, execute, save**.